KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 # What is comming in part 3?

-I covered a lot of advanced feautres that gives Ghrekin an amazing amount of flexibility.
+I covered a lot of advanced feautres that gives Gherkin an amazing amount of flexibility.
 In my next post on the topic, I plan on showing you how to make all of this work togehter.
 So far we have only seen each test work in isolation but we can string these tests together.
 We can use values collected in one test to be used in later tests.
 This is where we will see everything come togheter.